maarten-pennings/howto/c64mempart/readme.md

 The layout pointers tagged _progtime_ in the life cycle column are fixed during the programming phase.
 The layout pointers tagged _runtime_ are updated during the program execution.
-By calling `CLR`, the runtime pointers are initialized by making the variables block, the array block, and the heap block empty.
+By calling `CLR`, the runtime pointers are initialized by emptying the variables block, the array block, and the heap block.

 ## Partition manager